 WordPress, being built on MySQL, employs a relational database model.
 Its database consists of multiple tables, each responsible for managing specific types of data—posts, pages, comments, options, and more.
 Gaining a profound understanding of these tables is the foundation for effective optimization.

 Efficient database queries lie at the heart of a fast-loading website.
-A well-optimized database ensures that queries are executed swiftly, contributing to a seamless user experience.
+A well-optimized database ensures that queries are executed swiftly, contributing to a seamless user experience and improved performance.

 A lean database translates to lower resource consumption.
 This is particularly critical for shared hosting environments where resource usage directly impacts site performance.